The honest version of Laravel vs Node.js

 Time to ship an MVP

-- Laravel with a two-person team: 2 to 4 weeks
+- Laravel with a two-person team: 2 to 4 weeks.

-- Node.js (Nest or Express) with a single senior developer: 5 to 9 weeks
+- Node.js (NestJS or Express) with one senior developer: 5 to 9 weeks.

-- Node.js with a two-person team: 3 to 6 weeks
+- Node.js with a two-person team: 3 to 6 weeks.

-For a deeper look at MVP timelines, see how long to build an MVP.
+For a deeper look at MVP timelines, see How long to build an MVP.

 Long-term cost